 How do I know if I am eligible to participate?

-Anyone who is enrolled in a GSAS master’s program is eligible to apply.
+Anyone who is enrolled in a GSAS master’s or certificate program is eligible to apply.
 (Includes December/January graduates.)

 What is involved in the Threesis process?

 The Threesis team is committed to help you succeed!
-Once you apply and are admitted, you will be required to participate in one mentoring session, in which you present a rough draft of your presentation to a small group of fellow master’s students, helpful subject librarians from Bobst, and Threesis alumni.
-After mentoring, you will have access to communication workshops featuring talented guest speakers from the Upright Citizens Brigade, who offer advice, exercises, and tips about public speaking.
+Once you apply and are admitted, you will be required to participate in one mentoring session, in which you present a rough draft of your presentation to a small group of fellow master’s students, helpful subject librarians from Bobst, faculty, and Threesis alumni.
+After mentoring, you will have access to communication workshops featuring talented guest speakers who offer advice, exercises, and tips about public speaking.
 The overall process includes time for you to practice, refine your presentation, and prepare before the competition.
-Watch the winning presentations for inspiration!
+You can watch the winning presentations for inspiration!

 What are the rules?